oshiomah1/oshiomah1.github.io/_posts/2021-2-26-Week_6_Walkthrough.md

 ## Finding cool stuff in your tree

-Find a branch that particularly interests you- I pick  the longest branches, because long branches indicate highly divergent sequences.
+Find a branch that particularly interests you- I pick from clades with the longest branches, because long branches indicate highly divergent sequences.
 The vast majority of your sequences will be from bacteria, which shouldn't surprise you- but there's more than just bacteria in here.

 Click on the branch you'd like to investigate, or the text label for that branch (call me over if you have trouble with this), and click the blue text at the bottom of the resulting window, like so: